-Nicht vs. KeinWhat's the difference exactly?
+Nicht vs. KeinWhat's the difference?

 What's the difference between nicht & kein in German?
 Both words seem to negate something, but they cannot be swapped out for one another...